PauGoSi/Covid-BI-Dashboard/README.md

 To run this project on your local machine, simply install Microsoft Visual Studio and ensure that you have the "Live Server" extension installed.

+## Run the project

+If you want to run this project, right-click on the index.html file and select "Open with Live Server".

 ## Contributing

 If you'd like to contribute, please fork the repository and create a pull request.